multinet-app/multinet-api/README.md

 2. Run `docker-compose run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user.
 Make sure to supply an email address.
 3. Run `docker-compose run --rm django ./manage.py createarangoreadonlyuser`
+4. To hydrate the database with the demo data, run `./manage.py setupdevenv <user_email from above step>`

 ### Run Application
 1. Run `docker-compose up`